 Swiss Chard husks are hard!

 A nasty seed hull or husk.

 The Bury Method of Planting Microgreens

-The bury method covers the seeds with a layer of potting mix.
-The advantages of this method are to keep larger or tougher shelled seeds at even moisture levels.
+The buried method covers the seeds with a layer of potting mix.
+This method’s advantages are keeping larger or tougher-shelled seeds at even moisture levels.